gatk-workflows/gatk4-germline-snps-indels/README.md

 ### Purpose :
 Workflows for germline short variant discovery with GATK4.

-Gatk Germiline SNPs Indels is composed of two WDLs, haplotypeCaller-gvcf-gatk4 and joint-discovery-gatk4.The haplotypecaller-gvcf-gatk4 workflow runs HaplotypeCaller from GATK4 in GVCF mode on a single sample according to the GATK Best Practices (June 2016), scattered across intervals.The second WDL implements the joint discovery and VQSR filtering portion of the GATK Best Practices (June 2016) for germline SNP and Indel discovery in human whole-genome sequencing (WGS) and exome sequencing data.

 ### haplotypecaller-gvcf-gatk :
+The haplotypecaller-gvcf-gatk4 workflow runs HaplotypeCaller from GATK4 in GVCF mode on a single sample according to the GATK Best Practices (June 2016), scattered across intervals.

 #### Requirements/expectations
 - One analysis-ready BAM file for a single sample (as identified in RG:SM)
 - Set of variant calling intervals lists for the scatter, provided in a file